Mundheanil84/Virtual_Mouse/README.md

-# Python Project VIRTUAL MOUSE
+# PYTHON PROJECT VIRTUAL MOUSE

 Functions
 • Make a rough plan how the system looks like